mgalloy/knowledge/travis-ci.md

 *Question:* Do libraries, like JUnit, need to be included in the project?
 It seems like JUnit would be included in the Java distros that Travis CI provides.
+I've added JUnit to each of my projects that use it.

 ## GWT